Enter your postcode to find your nearest store to have a face-to-face chat!

 About your membership with us

-A member is simply any person covered under a Medibank Private membership.
+A member is simply any person included on a Medibank membership.

 A membership is made up of one or more members and can consist of:

-a couple membership which covers you (the policy holder) and your partner
+- a couple membership which includes you (the policy holder) and your partner

-family membership*, which covers you and your partner and
+- family membership*, which includes you and your partner and

-The term policy holder refers to the person who ‘owns' the membership.
+The term policy holder refers to the person who is responsible for the membership.
 This is the person we contact when we need to communicate important information.

-Although you as the policy holder ‘own' the membership, your partner (if he or she is also covered by the same membership) can automatically manage most aspects of the membership too, including: making claims, adding or removing dependants, changing cover, suspending the membership and changing contact and bank account details.
+Although you as the policy holder ‘are responsible' for the membership, your partner (if he or she is also included on the same membership) can (unless you otherwise advise) manage most aspects of the membership too, including (but not limited to): making claims, adding or removing dependants, changing cover and suspending the membership.

-In some cases yes, in other cases no. You'll be covered for services on your new cover from the date you join if: (i) those services were also included on your cover with your former fund, (ii) you join us within two months of leaving your former fund and (iii) you've already served the applicable waiting periods.
-So although we'll recognise any waiting periods you've served with your former fund, if you haven't fully served the applicable waiting periods, you'll need to serve the balance with us before you're eligible for benefits.
+In some cases yes, in other cases no. We’ll pay towards services included on your new cover from the date you join if: (i) those services were also included on your cover with your former fund, and (ii) you join us within two months of leaving your former fund, and (iii) you've already served the applicable waiting periods.
+So, although we'll recognise any waiting periods you've served with your former fund, if you haven't fully served the applicable waiting periods, you'll need to serve the balance with us before you're eligible for benefits.

-Additional waiting periods will also apply if you've switched to a higher level of cover with Medibank or if you wait more than two months after leaving your former fund before you join Medibank.
+Additional waiting periods will also apply for any increased benefits, where you have chosen a lower excess, or if you wait more than two months after leaving your former fund before you join Medibank.

 Any loyalty bonus or other similar entitlements built up with your former fund (for example, orthodontic entitlements) will not transfer to Medibank.
 If you transfer to Medibank or to another Medibank cover, any benefits that may have been paid under your previous cover will be taken into account in determining the benefits payable under your new cover.